History of the Texas Rangers (baseball): The A-Rod era: 2001–2003

 Prior to the 2001 season, star free agent shortstop Alex Rodriguez, was signed by the Rangers in the most lucrative deal in baseball history: a ten-year, $252 million contract.
 The move was considered controversial and was frequently maligned by fans and writers who thought owner Tom Hicks was placing too much emphasis on one player instead of utilizing team resources to acquire several players, especially for a team that lacked pitching talent.
 Club officials maintained that Rodriguez would be the cornerstone of future postseason success.
 Although Rodriguez's individual performance was outstanding, the Rangers continued to struggle and manager Jerry Narron was fired following the 2002 season.
 He was replaced by seasoned manager Buck Showalter.

-The 2003 season signified the fourth straight last-place finish, and after a postseason fallout between Rodriguez and club management, the reigning A.L.
-MVP and newly appointed Rangers captain was traded to the New York Yankees for second baseman Alfonso Soriano and infielder prospect Joaquin Arias.
+The 2003 season signified the fourth straight last-place finish, and after a postseason fallout between Rodriguez and club management, Rodriguez was traded to the New York Yankees for second baseman Alfonso Soriano and infielder prospect Joaquin Arias.

 In the spring of 2009, Rodriguez admitted to using performance-enhancing drugs during his time with the Rangers.
 During the investigations into PED use earlier in the decade, several other former Rangers players were criticized for possible use of performance-enhancers.
 These included notable '90s sluggers Jose Canseco, Iván Rodríguez, Juan González, and Rafael Palmeiro.

 2004

 Prior to the 2004 season, little hope was held out for the Rangers to improve on their losing ways.
-However, the Rangers battled with the Los Angeles Angels of Anaheim and Oakland Athletics for first place in the A.L.
-West for much of the season.
+However, the Rangers battled with the Anaheim Angels and Oakland Athletics for first place in the American League West for much of the season.
 Mark Teixeira, Alfonso Soriano, Michael Young, and Hank Blalock became some of the best-hitting infielders in the league, with Young, Blalock, and Soriano were named to the 2004 All-Star Game.
 Soriano was named the All-Star MVP after going 2 for 3 with a three-run home run.
-Late in September, the Oakland A's visited Arlington for a three-game series.
+Late in September, the Oakland Athletics visited Arlington for a three-game series.
 After taking the first two games of the series, the Rangers trailed 4–2, in the bottom of the ninth.
 A loss would have dropped them to four games behind the Athletics.
 A home run by Hank Blalock and a dramatic two-out, two-run double by David Dellucci (known amongst fans as the "Dellucci Double") gave the Rangers a 5–4 win, one of the most memorable in club history.
 It also allowed the Rangers to sweep the first-place Athletics and leave them just two games behind with ten to play.
 Unfortunately, the Rangers ended up losing six of the final ten games and another turnaround season came up short.
-The club finished in third place behind the Angels and A's, a mere three games out of first place.
+The club finished in third place behind the Angels and Athletics, a mere three games out of first place.